 In the second year we cover topic areas such as: acids and bases, pH, buffers, transition metals, electrochemistry and further organic chemistry which includes: aldehydes, ketones, carboxylic acids, aromatic chemistry, amines and polymers.
 We then study the different analytical methods to identify unknown organic substances.

 Why study chemistry at Chapeltown Academy?

 By studying chemistry students can open up a wide range of careers that offer both a rewarding and innovative occupation and one that will be in demand regardless of the economic situation.
 For many university courses such as: chemical engineering, medicine and related fields, dentistry, veterinary medicine, biochemistry, pharmacy, forensic science and the many different career pathways associated with chemistry, it is considered an essential A level to have.

 If you don’t already have a career in mind and enjoy problem solving and working with graphs and data tables and enjoy laboratory practical work and have an acceptable level of mathematical skills, then it might just be the A level for you.

-The Academy’s general entry criteria of a minimum of five 4s at GCSE applies, including English Language and Maths.
-A minimum of 5 in Physics GCSE (or two grade 5s if you have done double award science at GCSE), is needed to study Physics at A Level.
-Grade 5 in Maths is also desirable
+The Academy’s general entry criteria of a minimum of five 4s at GCSE applies, including English Language.
+A minimum of 5 in Chemistry GCSE (or two grade 5s if you have done double award science at GCSE) and a grade 5 in Maths, is needed to study Chemistry at A Level.

 Apply for This Course